Calliari/git-commands/git-rebase.md

 # get back to master
 git checkout master

-# get to the [development-branch], everything should be as it were before the 'git rebase master' command.
+# get to the [development-branch], everything should be as it was before the 'git rebase master' command.
 git checkout [development-branch]
 ```